LiamCurmideGray/mobile-single-sign-on/README.md

     }
  Kindly take note of these versions as if you work at a later version this repo might not work with updated dependencies.

+## Implementing Code
+Throught this tutorial there will be a md file adjacent to the current javascript class.
+Each MD file will have sections of **Added Code** and here will be listed down as numbered points including what code to add on.
+Each class will be commented out the appropriate point number to reference back to the MD file the appropriate code that needs to be implemented.

+Some instances within the class will already have some code, just replace the code that matches within the MD file.

 ## Where to go next?
 Kindly redirect yourself to the next ReadMe file at src/config/ReadMeConfig/createFirebaseApp.md